Cruise ship at port at sunrise

 9 min read

 Port Everglades is the third-busiest cruise port in the world by passengers — 4 million a year through 12 terminals on a one-mile strip of Fort Lauderdale waterfront.
 On a Saturday morning between November and April, six ships sail at once and the access road becomes a chess problem.
-This guide is what we tell members who are flying in the day before their cruise and don't want to spend the morning of embarkation in a $200 Uber stuck on a bridge.
+This guide is what we tell members who fly in the day before their cruise and don't want to spend embarkation morning in a $200 Uber stuck on a bridge.

-The port has 12 cruise terminals (numbered 2 through 29 with gaps).
-The terminal you're using depends on your ship, not your cruise line — Royal Caribbean's Symphony might be at T18 one week and T25 the next.
-Your e-ticket will state the terminal three days before sailing.
-The port sits 7-10 minutes by car from FLL airport, 20-25 minutes from Miami International (MIA), and 5 minutes from downtown Fort Lauderdale and Las Olas Boulevard.
-That proximity to the airport is the port's competitive advantage over Miami's PortMiami, which can be a 45-minute crawl from MIA in cruise traffic.
+The port has 12 cruise terminals (numbered 2 through 29, with gaps).
+Which one you use depends on your ship, not your cruise line — Royal Caribbean's Symphony might be at Terminal 18 one week and Terminal 25 the next; your e-ticket states the terminal three days before sailing.
+The port sits 7–10 minutes by car from FLL airport, 20–25 minutes from Miami International, and 5 minutes from downtown Fort Lauderdale and Las Olas Boulevard.
+That airport proximity is its edge over Miami's PortMiami, which can be a 45-minute crawl from MIA in cruise traffic.

 Aerial view of Fort Lauderdale waterway